 Assessments/Final Exams (IAs) will be administered during the final week of the Instructional Cycle.
 Interim Assessments 1, 2, and 3 will count as a participation grade in the Mandatory Benchmark/Growth/Summative Assessment Participation category.
-SEM 1 Final Exam and SEM 2 Final Exam scores will be recorded in the gradebook as a final exam and count toward the student’s final course average.
+The actual grade earned on the Interim Assessment 3 will also be recorded in the assessment category.
+Semester 1 Final Exam and Semester 2 Final Exam scores will be recorded in the gradebook as a final exam and count toward the student’s final course average.
 They will be graded for accuracy and the student's actual score will be entered in the Final Exam category of the gradebook.

-- USA Test Prep parameters will be set to show the answers after student completes test.
-(Corrections must include the explanation of why they answered incorrectly)
+- USA Test Prep parameters will be set to show the answers after the Assessment closes.
+This allows students to see what they missed and where to focus review.

 - Students may take the Interim Assessments ONE time.

-- Final exam study guides are REQUIRED to be provided to students 9
+- Final exam study guides are REQUIRED to be provided to students.

 - Beginning and Developing Learners will complete Final Exams in Live Class Connect in a breakout room with their web cam and microphone on (if possible).
 Proficient and Advanced Learners may take in live class or asynchronously within the assigned week.